ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    greater than the target), then:

    1. If the log entry is not expired, terminate the search successfully.
-   2. If the log entry is a leaf, proceed to step 7.
+   2. If the log entry does not have a right child, proceed to step 7.
    3. Otherwise, recurse to the log entry's right child.

-6. If the binary ladder indicates a greatest version greater than the target version (that is, if it was stopped early by an inclusion proof for a version greater than the target version), then:
+6. If the binary ladder indicates a greatest version greater than the target version (that is, if it contains an inclusion proof for a version greater than the target version), then:

-   1. If the log entry is a leaf, proceed to step 7.
+   1. If the log entry does not have a left child, proceed to step 7.
    2. If the log entry is expired, terminate the search with an error indicating that the requested version of the label has expired.
    3. Otherwise, recurse to the log entry's left child.

-7. If this step is reached, the search has reached a leaf node without finding an unexpired log entry where the target version is the greatest that exists.
+7. If this step is reached, the search has terminated without finding an unexpired log entry where the target version is the greatest that exists.
 In this case, out of all the log entries inspected, identify the leftmost one where the binary ladder indicated a greatest version greater than or equal to the target version.